dortegas/PyBer_Analysis/README.md

 <img src="Resources/summary_rides.PNG" width="650" />

 As we can see, users from rural cities pay on average almost $10 more than users in urban cities and $6.44 more than users in suburban cities.
-However, it could be related by the number of total drivers and rides per city type, for instance, the total rides in rural cities are almost double available drivers while the total rides are almost two-third of total available drivers in urban cities.
+It could be related by the number of total drivers and rides per city type, for instance, the total rides in rural cities are almost double available drivers while the total rides are almost two-third of total available drivers in urban cities.
+However, due to the total rides per city type, the total fares in rural cities is almost 10% of the total fares of the urban cities and almost 22% of total fares of suburban cities.